What's Tested on the GMAT: GMAT Format

 Verbal Section

 The GMAT Verbal section tests your command of standard written English, your skill in analyzing arguments, and your ability to read critically.
-The section lasts 65 minutes and consists of 36 questions of three types: Critical Reasoning, Sentence Correction, and Reading Comprehension.
+The section lasts 45 minutes and consists of 23 questions of two problem types: Critical Reasoning, and Reading Comprehension.

 Critical Reasoning